zygos/wd-material/material/3-frameworks/5-deployment/projects/v2b/1-docker-steps/3-client/README.md

-Here we will focus on the front end example with a very minimal application.
+Here we will focus on the tiny front end application without a back end.

 ## Project Setup